 - New Hampshire residents enrolled in colleges and universities elsewhere

-- Actors 18 and older who are New Hampshire residents
+- Working actors 18 and older who are New Hampshire residents

 - Adult New Hampshire residents interested in working backstage or in marketing, administrative or box office positions.

-Preregistration for the New Hampshire Professional Theatre Association Auditions and Job Fair is required and must be completed online or postmarked by February 5.
+Preregistration for the New Hampshire Professional Theatre Association Auditions and Job Fair is required and must be completed online or postmarked by February 11, 2011.
 Cost is $15 for enrolled undergraduate students, $20 for post-graduate and beyond.
-This fee includes lunch, which serves as an opportunity to network with members from the New Hampshire Professional Theatre Association.
-To learn more and to preregister for the event, visit http://oz.plymouth.edu/~mkizer/NHPTA/.
+To learn more and to preregister for the event, visit http://oz.plymouth.edu/~mkizer/NHPTA.

 New Hampshire has been a mainstay of professional theatre and theatre arts for well over a century.
 The New Hampshire Professional Theatre Association Auditions and Job Fair began as a way to offer opportunities for New Hampshire students interested in theatre to find jobs in their home state.

 Now in its fourth year, this event is just one project to come out of the Governor’s Jobs Cabinet, which focuses on creating and identifying job opportunities statewide.
 It is a partnership of the New Hampshire Professional Theatre Association, Plymouth State University and the New Hampshire Department of Cultural Resources.

 Plymouth State University’s Department of Music, Theatre & Dance has hosted this event for each year at the Silver Center for the Arts.
 PSU’s commitment to the arts and to providing students opportunities for connections with the New Hampshire cultural community are continued priorities.
 For more information about degree programming in Music, Theatre or Dance, visit www.plymouth.edu/mtd.